Fallback by email

 }

-async function authenticateWithEmail(userId: string) {
+async function authenticateWithEmail(userId: string, email: string) {

-const startRes = await client.fallback.email.start({ userId })
+const startRes = await client.fallback.email.start({ userId, email })

 if (!startRes.ok) return startRes